boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 1. Reflect missing IPv6 EHs, specifically 139, 140, 253, and 254.
 2. Specify how to automatically update the registry when a new value is assigned in {{IPv6-EH}}.
+3. As per {{IANA-Protocols}}, 108 does not correspond to an EH.
-3. Specify the procedure to follow when all bits are exhausted.
+4. Specify the procedure to follow when all bits are exhausted.

-The following section proposes a fix for the first two issues. {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}} specifies a new option to fix the last issue.
+The following section proposes a fix for the first three issues. {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}} specifies a new option to fix the last issue.

 ### Updates to the ipv6ExtensionHeaders Description